DmytroHalai/shape-modeler-tool/README.md

-# Shape Modeler Tool
+# HELL - sHapE modeEer tooL

-Shape Modeler Tool is a Java-based application designed to model and manipulate geometric shapes.
+HELL is a Java-based application designed to model and manipulate geometric shapes.
 It provides functionality to create, modify, and analyze various geometric shapes.

 ## Features